vedidev/android-profile/README.md

    BusProvider.getInstance().unregister(this);
    ```

-> If your class is an Activity, register in 'onResume' and unregister in 'onPause'
+> If your class is an Activity, register in 'onResume' and unregister in 'onPause'.

 You can find a full event handler example [here](https://github.com/soomla/android-profile/blob/master/SoomlaAndroidExample/src/com/soomla/example/ExampleEventHandler.java).